-Since the temple sites on a small terrace, the facilities are limited.
-There is only an entrance ticket booth in the gate.
+Since the temple site is on a small terrace, the facilities are limited.
+There is only an entrance ticket booth at the gate.
 Here the officer in charge will gladly answer questions and guide guests seeing around.
 On the other hand, the parking area is not spacious.
-The area only covers few private cars to park.
+The area only covers a few private cars to park.

 How To Get To Sari Temple

-Sari temple is located 10 kilometers away from Yogyakarta downtown.
+Sari temple is located 10 km away from Yogyakarta city center.
 And at least 850 meters away from Kalasan temple.
-Hence, to get here with public transportation, tourists can take a Trans Jogja 1A line and stop at Kalasan shelter.
-The bus ticket will cost Rp3.500 for a 1-way ride.
+Hence, to get here by public transportation, tourists can take a Trans Jogja 1A line and stop at Kalasan shelter.
+The bus ticket will cost Rp3.500 for a one-way ride.

-However, since the shelter is located a kilometer away from the temple.
+However, since the shelter location is 1 kilometer away from the temple.
 Visitors can walk for 16 minutes or take an online motorcycle ride for 2 minutes.
 The ride averagely cost Rp8.000 to Rp9.000.